Distribution-sensitive Information Retention for Accurate Binary Neural Network: Introduction

-In order to address the above-mentioned issues, we study the network binarization from the information flow perspective and propose a novel \textbf{D}istribution-sensitive \textbf{I}nformation \textbf{R}etention \textbf{Net}work (DIR-Net) (see the overview in Fig.~\ref{fig:data_flow}).
-We train BNNs with high accuracy by retaining the information during both forward and backward propagation: (1) the DIR-Net introduces a novel binarization approach named \textit{Information Maximized Binarization} (IMB) in the forward propagation, which balances and standardizes the weight distribution before binarizing.
+In order to address the above-mentioned issues, we study the network binarization from the information flow perspective and propose a novel \textbf{D}istribution-sensitive \textbf{I}nformation \textbf{R}etention \textbf{Net}work (DIR-Net) (see the overview in Fig.~\ref{fig:data_flow}). {The proposed DIR-Net mainly relies on three techniques that retain the information during the forward and backward propagation and improve BNNs' training to higher accuracy by improving internal propagation and introducing external representations.} (1) the DIR-Net introduces a novel binarization approach named \textit{Information Maximized Binarization} (IMB) in the forward propagation, which balances and standardizes the weight distribution before binarizing.
 With the IMB, we can minimize the information loss in the forward propagation by maximizing the information entropy of the quantized parameters and minimizing the quantization error.
-Besides, the IMB is conducted offline and thus brings no time cost during inference. {(2) The \textit{Distribution-sensitive Two-stage Estimator} (DTE) is devised to compute gradients in the backward propagation, which minimizes the multi-type information loss by approximating the $\mathtt{sign}$ function.
-The shape change of the DTE is distribution-sensitive, which obtains the accurate gradients and, more importantly, ensures that there are always enough parameters updated in the whole training process.}
+Besides, the IMB is conducted offline and thus brings no time cost during inference.
+(2) The \textit{Distribution-sensitive Two-stage Estimator} (DTE) is devised to compute gradients in the backward propagation, which minimizes the multi-type information loss by approximating the $\operatorname{sign}$ function.
+The shape change of the DTE is distribution-sensitive, which obtains the accurate gradients and, more importantly, ensures that there are always enough parameters updated in the whole training process. {(3) Besides improving internal propagation, a \textit{Representation-align Binarization-aware Distillation} (RBD) is also applied in DIR-Net to improve BNNs' training by introducing external representations.
+The RBD aligns the forward representations between full-precision and binarized networks by distillation-based optimization to mitigate the information loss of representation caused by binarization.}